-Starlite Campbell Band
+Starlite & Campbell

-What made you choose the Tempest?
+What made you choose the Tempest and Prophet-5?

-How are you using it?
+How are you using them?

 Any interesting tricks or techniques you’d like to share?